 Field Trip Lunches (Flyer )

 Field trip lunches are those lunches that are picked up by a school or charter bus from the Production Center.
 They are prepared by the Production Center staff.
 When students are going on a walking field trip or on a city bus, the participating teacher may order site prep sack lunches directly from the cafeteria supervisor.

 Pizza Parties in the Classroom (Flyer )

 Planning a class pizza party?
 Do you want to save time and money?
-Nutrition Services offers a complete meal, including milk, fruit and/or vegetable from the daily menu to compliment our special Party Pepperoni or Cheese, 16-inch Pizza.
+Nutrition Services offers a complete meal, including milk, fruit and vegetables from the daily menu to compliment our special Party Pepperoni or Cheese Pizza.
 See the Nutrition Services Supervisor in your site cafeteria for details.